 The Cyber Essentials and Cyber Essentials Plus certification schemes put a workable, credible tick in both boxes.

-Cyber Essentials and Essentials Plus certifications are genuinely valuable – and, like all things, if they’re worth having they’ll have a cost in terms of time, effort and money (let’s not pretend they won’t).
+Cyber Essentials and Essentials Plus certifications are extremely valuable – and, like all things, if they’re worth having they’ll have a cost in terms of time, effort and money (let’s not pretend they won’t).

 The question you have to ask yourself is: what are the consequences for your organisation if you remain uncertified?